TORO - Tree-based netwORk Optimizer

 Hardware/Software Requirements

-Developed under Linux, GCC 4.0.2 but should work anywhere where GCC runs
+Developed under Linux, GCC 4.0.2 but should work anywhere where GCC runs.
+07/2008 Patch for compatability with gcc 4.3.x as well as MacOSX (thanks to P. Checchin)

 Papers Describing the Approach